The best day trips from Sydney

-Take a break for the day and head out of the city.
-Near Sydney you can take a beach break along the South Coast and learn to surf, you can walk in the footsteps of the First Australians at the Royal National Park or you can taste wine at one of the oldest wine regions in the country.
+Take a break for the day and head out of Sydney.
+You can take a beach break along the South Coast and learn to surf, you can walk in the footsteps of the first Aboriginals at the Royal National Park or you can taste wine at one of the oldest wine regions in the country.

 Royal National Park

 A one hour drive south of the city centre, the Royal National Park offers 15 hectares (37 acres) of thick bush, clifftop walks and hidden swimming spots.
 Walk the beginning section of the 26 kilometre (16 mile) Coast Track, where the traditional owners – the Dharawal people – used to gather on rocks and create art.
 Nearby you can see engravings that are more than 1000 years old, find shell middens and discover Depression-era cave dwellings where hard-up locals used to live.
 In whale watching season (May to November) the cliffs are a great places from which to spot humpback whales as they head along the coast.
 You can finish off with a dip at Garie Beach.

 The Blue Mountains are just under a two hour drive west of the city and offer forest walks through ancient trees and ferns, the famous Three Sisters rock formations at Echo Point Lookout, and fabulous food.
 Stop in Medlow Bath for a high tea at the opulent Hydro Majestic Hotel, which underwent a massive makeover in 2015 and now offers excellent tea and cakes in its Art Deco surrounds.
 Have lunch at historic Lochiel House, a fine diner in a historic coach house where you can lunch on steak tartare or grilled octopus.
 On the way back to Sydney, take the back road, the Bells Line of Road, and call in at Bilpin Cider Co, where you can sample the local brew made from fruit grown in the surrounding valley.